railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Management of waste products and secondary products
 ===================================================

-For the management of waste you must install the module ``mrp_subproduct``.
+For the management of waste you must install the module :mod:`mrp_subproduct`.
 The normal behaviour of manufacture in Open ERP enables you to manufacture several units of the same finished product from raw materials (A + B > C).
 With waste management, the result of a manufacture can be to have both finished products and secondary products (A + B > C + D).